monkphin/PokeBattle/README.md

 ## Javascript Testing

 [Esprima](https://esprima.org/demo/validate.html) was used to check and verify the javascript, this caught a few semicolons that were missed or weren't needed which were correct.
 After this it gave no further warnings.
 [JShint](https://jshint.com/) Was also used - this initially gave warnings for a few undefined variables, which were fixed.
-It also warns about features used in ES6.
+It also warns about features used in ES6 which are in use in the Javascript file, which the validator doesn't support.
 [BeautifyTools](https://beautifytools.com/javascript-validator.php).
-Much like JSHint, this gave several warnings around syntax in use which is only available in ES6.
+Much like JSHint, this gave several warnings around syntax in use which is only available in ES6 that the validator doesn't support.

 <details>
 <summary>JShint</summary>